S-a-m-K/BellabeatCaseStudy/README.md

 ### **Percentage distribution of activity minutes**

-The WHO recommends 150 minutes of moderate aerobic physical activity per week, or 75 minutes of aerobic physical activity.
-Or a combination of both spread over several days.
-Unfortunately, we cannot use the data to infer exactly which activity is moderately aerobic and which is aerobic.
-Assuming that moderate and heavy activity corresponds to fairly active and very active activity, we can see what proportion of users meet these criteria.
+The WHO recommends 150 minutes of moderate aerobic physical activity per week or 75 minutes of vigorous aerobic activity, or a combination of both spread over several days.
+Unfortunately, the data does not allow us to determine which activities are classified as moderate or vigorous.
+However, by assuming that moderate and vigorous activity corresponds to fairly active and very active levels, we can analyze the proportion of users who meet these criteria.

 ```{r}
 # create visualization